vineethkumarv/sv-wiki/operators.md

 **GitHub lab code link**

 **GitHub lab output link**

 ---

 7.**Conditional Operator:**
-To use the conditional operator, we write a logical expression before the? operator which is then evaluated to see if it is true or false.
+To use the conditional operator, we write a logical expression before the? the operator which is then evaluated to see if it is true or false.
 The output is assigned to one of two values depending on whether the expression is true or false.

 the general syntax for the conditional operator.